 Lloyd Dubois is from the Pasqua First Nation in Saskatchewan, Canada.
-Hi father is Cree and his mother is Ojibway.
+His father is Cree and his mother is Ojibway.
 He has five siblings, three who are practicing artists, and he presently resides in Regina.
 Lloyd is a graduate from the University of Regina (B.A.
 English, M.A.
-English) and he currently teaches first-year English Literature for the University of Regina.
-Lloyd has taken several studio course in drawing and painting and is currently exploring his interests and talents with creative writing.
+English) and currently he teaches first-year English Literature for the University of Regina.
+Lloyd has taken several studio courses in drawing and painting and is currently exploring his interests and talents with creative writing.

 “It is always a challenge to paint on a two-dimensional surface my understanding of ceremonial culture.
 The subjects that inform my visual eye appear to me as animal forms, plant forms, and other not-so-recognized entities from both waking and sleeping dreams.
 I like to work with acrylic paint because I like its permanence and the unforgiving effect/affect the paint has on my subjects.
 I suppose the other route to take would be to sit down in prayer and pray to these “spirits”, but that, in itself, is another story.
 Perhaps one day I will write of such things.”